 Appearances of people

-According to Ayurvedic principles, everyone has a specific constitution or prakruti that determines his/her character and disease vulnerability.
-Health care is highly individualized practice under Ayurvedic principles.
+According to Ayurvedic principles, everyone has a specific constitution or prakruti that determines their character and disease vulnerability.
+Health care is a highly individualized practice under Ayurvedic principles.
 Appearances of people are categorized into 3 groups Vata, Pitta, and Kapha.

-- Vata – Thin and slim figured persons – It is associated with air and space.
+- Vata – Thin and slim-figured persons – It is associated with air and space.
 Vata energy is liked to a bodily movement that includes blood circulation and breathing.
-People who are creative and thinkers are of this category.
+People who are creative and thinkers are in this category.

-- Pitta – People of medium build and sharp features – Pitta energy is linked to fire and is thought to control the digestive and endocrine systems.
+- Pitta – People of medium build and sharp features – Pitta energy is linked to fire and controls the digestive and endocrine systems.
 People of this category are fiery in temperament and intelligent.

-- Kapha – People with a stout figure and well-developed body and calm in Nature – Kapha energy is linked to earth and water.
-It is believed to control strength and growth and is associated with the back, torso, and chest.
+- Kapha – People with a stout figure, well-developed body, and calm in Nature – Kapha energy is linked to earth and water.
+It controls strength and growth and is associated with the back, torso, and chest.

 Ayurvedic medicines are prepared according to the Prakruthi of a person and the therapeutic effect needed.
 Milk, ghee, honey, molasses, ashes of pearls or diamonds, rock salts, several types of herbs- these are ingredients of Ayurvedic medicines.

 In Ayurvedic preparations, the part of an herb is chosen and used depending on where its medicinal value lies and its curative effects on the body.
 Some examples are listed below: